 In the same way that inventory stored in an FBA warehouse creates physical presence nexus, to our understanding, stored inventory in a Shopify warehouse would still create nexus for sellers who choose to use this fulfillment network.
 (There still seems to be a unique exception to this rule in the state of New York.)

 What remains to be determined is exactly how the states will view this fulfillment network in terms of who should collect and remit sales tax on the orders fulfilled through this network.
 Since the Wayfair decision, we’ve seen multiple states enact marketplace facilitator laws that require marketplaces to collect and remit sales tax on behalf of their third-party sellers.
 It’s possible the states may eventually take action to view this relationship between Shopify’s fulfillment network and sellers the same way.

 But, currently Shopify sellers don’t operate as third-party sellers.
 They own their own stores and oversee their personal branding and marketing and have ownership of the direct relationships with their customers.
 This means Shopify sellers operate as independent, individual retailers rather than third-party sellers on a marketplace platform.

 For this reason, it seems likely that sellers who use the Shopify fulfillment network will need to be aware of where their inventory is stored to keep an eye on the states where they have a physical presence.
 They also need to monitor the states where they cross economic nexus thresholds in order to make sure they are properly managing sales tax compliance.
 Need help understanding where you have economic nexus?
-Our free tool can tell you in a matter of minutes.
+TaxJar can help.

 What happens next?